-When Nimrod’s tower enterprise fell apart at Babel in the land of Shinar, Asshur, a rebel son of Shem, hunts down the scattering nations to corral them back into the same general region in what became the Assyrian Empire,.
+When Nimrod’s tower enterprise fell apart at Babel in the land of Shinar, and Asshur, a rebel son of Shem, hunts down the scattering nations to corral them back, Shem as “the father of all the children of Eber”, ordains Eber to go out into the world to minister to the fleeing refugees.

 That’s just a bit confusing.
 How is Shem the father of all the children of Eber?